On the local consequence of modal Product logic: standard completeness and decidability: Preliminaries

 \end{definition}

-The modal logic we will work with in this paper will be the one arising, in a semantical spirit, from a suitable generalization of (classical) Kripke models -the usual semantics of modal logic- to product algebras.
+The modal logic we will work with in this paper will be the one arising, in a semantical spirit, from a suitable generalization of (classical) Kripke models -the usual semantics of modal logic- evaluated over product algebras.